QuinnNgo97/Project-1/README.md

   <img src="https://github.com/QuinnNgo97/githubtest/blob/efa90b20fa7f95d938fb43849275f842676bc13a/Dashboard2.png">
 </div>

 ### Customer Retention

-Customer Retention: After the first month, only 23–25% of customers remained with the company in the second month.
+- **Customer Retention**: After the first month, only 23–25% of customers remained with the company in the second month.
 However, retention stabilized from months 2–11, indicating that customers who stayed beyond the first month were likely to remain loyal for at least a year.

-Customer Acquisition: New customer acquisition has steadily declined since launch, dropping from 21,6K new customers in the first month to just over 1K per month in the most recent month.
+- **Customer Acquisition**: New customer acquisition has steadily declined since launch, dropping from 21,6K new customers in the first month to just over 1K per month in the most recent month.

-Key Insights: While retention beyond the first month signals strong brand loyalty, the sharp decline in new customer acquisition highlights the need for strategies to attract new customers and sustain growth.
+- **Key Insights**: While retention beyond the first month signals strong brand loyalty, the sharp decline in new customer acquisition highlights the need for strategies to attract new customers and sustain growth.

 <div align="center">
   <img src="https://github.com/QuinnNgo97/githubtest/blob/efa90b20fa7f95d938fb43849275f842676bc13a/Dashboard3.png">
 </div>

 ### Recommendations